joxoleon/kh-content/Content/Input/iOS/Lessons/introduction_to_concurrency_in_swift.md

         "id": "concurrency_in_swift_q1",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is the primary benefit of using concurrency in applications?", "answers": [
+        "question": "What is the primary benefit of using async/await in Swift?", "answers": [
-            "Increased code complexity",
-            "Improved application responsiveness",
-            "Reduced memory usage",
-            "Simplicity in debugging"
-        ],
+            "It makes the code run faster",
+            "It allows for writing asynchronous code that looks synchronous", "It eliminates the need for multithreading",
+            "It simplifies error handling in synchronous code" ],
         "correctAnswerIndex": 1,
-        "explanation": "The primary benefit of concurrency is improved application responsiveness, allowing tasks to run without blocking the main thread."
+        "explanation": "Async/await allows developers to write asynchronous code that is easier to read and understand, resembling synchronous code."
     },
     {
         "id": "concurrency_in_swift_q2",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What does the async/await syntax in Swift allow developers to do?", "answers": [
+        "question": "Which of the following is a challenge of multithreading?", "answers": [
-            "Write synchronous code only",
-            "Manage multiple threads manually",
-            "Write asynchronous code that looks synchronous",
-            "Avoid using closures"
+            "Improved performance",
+            "Race conditions",
+            "Increased UI responsiveness",
+            "Simplified code structure"
         ],
-        "correctAnswerIndex": 2,
+        "correctAnswerIndex": 1,
-        "explanation": "The async/await syntax allows developers to write asynchronous code that looks and behaves like synchronous code, enhancing readability."
+        "explanation": "Race conditions occur when multiple threads access shared resources simultaneously, leading to inconsistent states."
     },
     {
         "id": "concurrency_in_swift_q3",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is an actor in Swift's concurrency model?", "answers": [
+        "question": "What is an actor in Swift?", "answers": [
+            "A type of function",
-            "A type of thread",
+            "A reference type that protects its state from data races", "A new kind of threading mechanism",
-            "A way to serialize access to mutable state", "A design pattern for UI components",
-            "An advanced closure"
+            "An outdated model for concurrency"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "An actor is a new type in Swift that helps serialize access to mutable state, preventing race conditions in concurrent environments."
+        "explanation": "An actor is a reference type in Swift that protects its mutable state, ensuring that only one task can access it at a time."
     },
     {
         "id": "concurrency_in_swift_q4",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which of the following is a challenge of multithreading?", "answers": [
-            "Increased performance",
-            "Race conditions",
-            "Better resource management",
-            "Simplified code structure"
-        ],
+        "question": "Why should shared mutable state be minimized in concurrent programming?", "answers": [
+            "To increase complexity",
+            "To prevent data races and simplify code", "To ensure faster execution",
+            "To allow multiple threads to access the same resource" ],
         "correctAnswerIndex": 1,
-        "explanation": "Race conditions are a challenge in multithreading that can lead to inconsistent results when multiple threads access shared resources."
+        "explanation": "Minimizing shared mutable state helps prevent data races and makes the code simpler and easier to manage."
     },
     {
         "id": "concurrency_in_swift_q5",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "In what scenario is concurrency particularly useful?", "answers": [
+        "question": "Which scenario benefits most from concurrency in iOS applications?", "answers": [
-            "Executing small tasks sequentially",
-            "Performing long network requests",
-            "Debugging UI components",
-            "Writing synchronous code"
+            "Static data display",
+            "Heavy image processing",
+            "Simple calculations",
+            "Local data storage"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "Concurrency is particularly useful for performing long network requests without blocking the user interface, allowing for a smoother experience."
+        "explanation": "Heavy image processing is resource-intensive and can freeze the UI if not handled concurrently, making it a perfect candidate for concurrency."
     }
 ]
 {| endquestions |}